-Students are expected to continually acquire informed consent when working with peers, teachers, and members of the public.
-The acquisition of informed consent hinges upon the provision of thorough and understandable information to patients or simulated patients, including the issuance of appropriate warnings.
+Students are expected to continuously acquire informed consent when working with peers, teachers, and members of the public.
+The acquisition of informed consent depends on the provision of comprehensive and understandable information to patients or simulated patients, including the issuance of appropriate warnings.
+The components of informed consent are both taught and regularly assessed as part of the course.

 The physiotherapy discipline places a profound emphasis on professional behaviour.
-Your conduct holds significant weight, influencing not only the well-being of your patients but also the standing of Federation University and its physiotherapy program.
 Instances of inappropriate behaviour reported by staff, clinicians, the public, or fellow students will be treated with utmost seriousness.
-Consequences may encompass, but are not restricted to, practical exam failure, removal from placement, or penalties in accordance with the student code of conduct, contingent upon the context of the inappropriate behaviour.
+Consequences may encompass, but are not restricted to, practical exam failure, removal from placement, or penalties according to the student code of conduct, contingent upon the context of inappropriate behaviour.